akamai/cli-appsec/README.md

 ### Credentials
 In order to use this configuration, you need to:
 * Set up your credential files as described in the [authorization](https://developer.akamai.com/introduction/Prov_Creds.html) and [credentials](https://developer.akamai.com/introduction/Conf_Client.html) sections of the getting started guide on developer.akamai.com.
 * When working through this process you need to give grants for the Application Security API.
-The section in your configuration file should be called `appsec` otherwise you must pass the section name in every command using the `--section` option.
+The section in your configuration file should be called 'appsec' unless you would like to pass the section name in every command using the `--section` option.

 ## Overview
 The akamai appsec Kit is a set of nodejs libraries that wraps Akamai's {OPEN} APIs to help simplify protection to the properties delivered by Akamai.
 This kit can be used [as a no-fuss command line utility](#akamai-appsec) to interact with the library.